top of page

 Building Peer Support Networks

-In an industry where workers often spend more time with their crews than their families, peer relationships become a critical component of mental health support.
+In an industry where workers often spend more time with their crews than their families, peer relationships become critical for mental health support.
 Construction workers are more likely to open up to someone who understands the physical demands, job pressures, and cultural realities of their work environment.
 Peer support networks leverage these natural connections, transforming everyday workplace relationships into powerful tools for mental health awareness, early intervention, and ongoing support.

-Formal Peer Support Programs:
+Formal Peer Support Programs

-• Train volunteer workers in peer support techniques
+• Train volunteer workers in peer support techniques.

-• Establish regular peer check-in protocols
+• Establish regular peer check-in protocols.

-• Create safe spaces for peer support meetings
+• Create safe spaces for peer support meetings.

-• Provide ongoing training and supervision for peer supporters
+• Provide ongoing training and supervision for peer supporters.

-Informal Support Systems:
+Informal Support Systems

-• Encourage mentorship relationships between experienced and new workers
+• Encourage mentorship relationships between experienced and new workers.

-• Foster team-building activities that create genuine connections
+• Foster team-building activities that create genuine connections.

-• Support workers' families through spouse/partner programs
+• Support workers' families through spouse/partner programs.

-• Create communication channels for workers to connect outside of work
+• Create communication channels for workers to connect outside of work.

 Family and Community Integration

-Family Education Programs:
+Family Education Programs

-• Educate family members about construction industry stressors and best practices on how to navigate them
+• Educate family members about construction industry stressors and best practices on how to navigate them.

-• Provide resources for family members concerned about a construction worker's mental or physical health
+• Provide resources for family members concerned about a construction worker's mental or physical health.

-• Offer family counseling services through Employee Assistance Programs
+• Offer family counseling services through Employee Assistance Programs.

-• Create family-friendly company events that strengthen support networks
+• Create family-friendly company events that strengthen support networks.

-Community Partnerships:
+Community Partnerships

-• Partner with local mental health organizations familiar with construction culture
+• Partner with local mental health organizations familiar with construction culture.

-• Work with healthcare providers to train them about construction industry needs
+• Work with healthcare providers to train them about construction industry needs.

-• Collaborate with other construction companies to share resources and best practices
+• Collaborate with other construction companies to share resources and best practices.

-• Engage with community organizations to reduce stigma around mental health
+• Engage with community organizations to reduce stigma around mental health.

 Measuring Long-Term Success

-Quantitative Metrics:
+Quantitative Metrics

-• Employee Assistance Program utilization rates
+• Employee Assistance Program utilization rates.

-• Mental health-related absenteeism trends
+• Mental health-related absenteeism trends.

-• Worker turnover rates
+• Worker turnover rates.

-• Workplace accident rates (mental health impacts safety)
+• Workplace accident rates (mental health impacts safety).

-• Health insurance mental health claims utilization
+• Health insurance mental health claims utilization.

-Qualitative Measures:
+Qualitative Measures

-• Regular anonymous surveys about workplace mental health climate
+• Regular anonymous surveys about workplace mental health climate.

-• Focus groups with workers about mental health resource effectiveness
+• Focus groups with workers about mental health resource effectiveness.

-• Feedback from family members about support availability
+• Feedback from family members about support availability.

-• Stories of recovery and positive outcomes (shared with permission)
+• Stories of recovery and positive outcomes (shared with permission).

 Crisis Response and Intervention Protocols

-Immediate Response Plans:
+Immediate Response Plans

-• Clear protocols for when a worker expresses suicidal thoughts
+• Clear protocols for when a worker expresses suicidal thoughts.

-• Procedures for supporting coworkers after a suicide or attempt
+• Procedures for supporting coworkers after a suicide or attempt.

-• Return-to-work protocols after mental health crises
+• Return-to-work protocols after mental health crises.

-Long-Term Support Systems:
+Long-Term Support Systems

-• Case management for workers with ongoing mental health needs
+• Case management for workers with ongoing mental health needs.

-• Modified duty options for workers recovering from mental health crises
+• Modified duty options for workers recovering from mental health crises.

-• Ongoing check-in procedures for at-risk workers
+• Ongoing check-in procedures for at-risk workers.

-• Career development support for workers whose mental health affects their work capacity
+• Career development support for workers whose mental health affects their work capacity.

 Moving Forward: Next Steps